simplyYan/simplyYan/README.md

 Windows, Linux, macOS (and web).

 #### 📋 Languages
-PHP, HTML, CSS, JavaScript, Python, Go.
+Rust, Go, PHP, HTML, CSS, and JavaScript.

-#### 📋 Frameworks/Libs
+#### 📋 Frameworks/Libs (Golang)
-Fiber, go-toml, Colly, jwt-go, GCache, go-kit, go-redis, GORM, LAGRA, W7DTH, Heimdall.
+Fiber, go-toml, Colly, jwt-go, GCache, go-kit, go-redis, GORM, LAGRA, Heimdall, Watermill, Cobra.

 ### Phrases I like
 - **Albert Einstein:** *"The mind that opens to a new idea never returns to its original size."*